 The maximum amount that can be transferred from each child is $5,000 minus the amounts the student uses, even if there is still an unclaimed part.
 Tuition, education, and textbook amounts that the student carried forward from a previous year cannot be transferred.

 The student has to complete Schedule 11, Tuition, Education, and Textbook Amounts, to calculate the transfer amount.
-The student will complete the remainder of the Schedule 11 and enter, on line 24 (also called line 327), the transferred amount.

 - T2202A, Tuition, Education, and Textbook Amounts Certificate;